Visiting Muir Woods? Here’s everything you need to know about the Muir Woods Shuttle – from when it runs, to cost and schedules.

 *Also, keep in mind that the cost for entering the national monument is an additional $10 per person for Muir Woods tickets.
 So, your total Muir Woods cost per person will be around $13.

-Tickets for the Muir Woods Shuttle are reserved for one of three pick-up locations.
+Tickets for the shuttle are reserved for one of three pick-up locations.
 Depending on the pick-up location, reservations are either made for an exact departure time or thirty minute intervals.

 There are three pick-up locations in Marin County for the shuttles to Muir Woods (unfortunately, there is no Muir Woods shuttle from San Francisco directly).

-Each stop for the Muir Woods Shuttle has varying levels of parking available and different departure schedules.
+Each stop for the shuttle has varying levels of parking available and different departure schedules.